 - Mental health services are services that are required to treat a disorder that impairs the behavior, emotional reaction or thought processes.
 In determining benefits payable, charges made for the treatment of any physiological conditions related to Mental Health will not be considered to be charges made for treatment of Mental Health.

-- Inpatient mental health services are services provided by a facility designated for the treatment and evaluation of Mental Illness.
+- Inpatient mental health services are services provided by a facility designated for the treatment and evaluation of Mental health condition.
 In lieu of hospitalization and upon authorization by Cigna, coverage can be provided in a participating Psychiatric Day Treatment Center, Crisis Stabilization Unit, or Residential Treatment Center for Children and Adolescents.

 - Adjunctive group therapy can be utilized for treatment of depression, stress, phobia or other emotional disorders as authorized.

-Substance related disorders treatment
+Substance use disorder treatment

 - Charges made by a facility licensed to furnish treatment of alcohol and drug abuse, on its own behalf, for care and treatment provided on an inpatient or outpatient basis.